This page will document a recent

 The Genco Gypsy

 fortune tellers ever produced.

 on an earlier turn of the century (patented 1896) Roover Brothers

 movements versus the 8 that the Genco Gypsy Grandma has.

-Here is the character patent drawing from 1896:
+Here is the fortune

-There is a
+teller there is a

 ‘Microphone’ (looks only) on the upper left glass

 A patron is suppose to ask Grandma a question that requires a Yes